duchene/phylomad/README.md

 ![resultsTable](codeFolder/www/resultsTable.png)

-In this example that the multinomial statistic is not available for analysis.
-This is probably because this data set comes from a scenario with extremely long terminal branches.
+This example shows that the multinomial statistic is not available for analysis.
+This is because this data set comes from a scenario with extremely long terminal branches.
 The high divergence among taxa has led to every site having a different pattern in every data set, so every simulated data set has the same multinomial likelihood as the empirical data set.
-This test statistic is not useful in this scenario.
+This test statistic is therefore not useful in this scenario.

 ## Support and bug reports